CTCycle/ADSORFIT-model-fitting/README.md

     `pip install -e . --use-pep517`

 ## 3. How to use
 On Windows, run *start_on_windows.bat* to launch the main navigation menu and browse through the various options.
 Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
-If you encounter unusual behavior, consider adding an exception for your Anaconda or Miniconda environments in your antivirus settings.
+If you encounter unusual behavior, consider adding an exception in your antivirus settings.

 ### 3.1 Navigation menu